brightcove/brightcove-player-sdk-ios-oux/README.md

 1. Create a `BCOVVideo` using the URL to your OnceUX video.
 1. Load the video into the playback controller.

-If you have questions or need help, we have a support forum for Brightcove's native Player SDKs at [https://groups.google.com/forum/#!forum/brightcove-native-player-sdks][forum] .
+If you have questions or need help, visit the support forum for Brightcove Native Player SDKs at [https://groups.google.com/forum/#!forum/brightcove-native-player-sdks][forum] .

 [forum]: https://groups.google.com/forum/#!forum/brightcove-native-player-sdks